-Established in 2012, the CBA is a joint initiative of ANU and CSIRO founded on world-class strengths spanning evolutionary biology, genomics, bioinformatics, spatial ecology, and paleoecology; and key infrastructure such as the National Biological Collections and high-level genomic and computer laboratories.
+Established in 2012, the CBA is a joint initiative of ANU and CSIRO founded on world-class strengths spanning evolutionary biology, genomics, bioinformatics, spatial ecology, and paleoecology; and key infrastructure such as the National Biological Collections and advanced genomic and computer laboratories.

 Within our core focus of incorporating genomics, bioinformatics and spatial modelling into evolutionary biology to understand and protect Australia’s biodiversity, the CBA supports and coordinates: